29 Sep 2016 to 01 Oct 2016The Chapel HM Prison Reading

 Directed by Jonathan Humphreys

-HM Prison Reading opens for the first time to the public as artists, writers and performers respond to its most notorious inmate, Oscar Wilde.
+HM Prison Reading opened for the first time to the public as artists, writers and performers responded to its most notorious inmate, Oscar Wilde.

-Inside the very jail where Wilde served most of his sentence as part of Artangel's 'Inside' project, Reading's acclaimed theatre company Reading Between the Lines present this special performance.
+Inside the very jail where Wilde served most of his sentence as part of Artangel's 'Inside' project, Reading's acclaimed theatre company Reading Between the Lines presented this special performance.